 - Customers don’t feel ‘trapped’ in an annual commitment.

-- Communication between a business and their clients is increased, because there is interaction at least once a month.
-This gives the business more opportunities to underscore their products’ value to the customer.
+- Communication between a business and its customers is increased, because there's interaction at least once a month.
+This gives the business more opportunities to underscore its products’ value to customers.

 Cons for monthly billing:

-- Customers are more likely to churn out if they fail to realize the perceived value of your product for one reason or the other.
+- Customers are more likely to churn out if they fail to realize the perceived value of your product for one reason or another.

 - Businesses that use manual billing have a more difficult time tracking payments, following up on missed payments, etc.

-- Transaction costs are higher, because you are processing 12 payments for a customer a year, versus just one with an annual subscription.
+- Transaction costs are higher, because you're processing 12 payments for a customer a year, versus just one with an annual subscription.

-This type of billing plan is often used by utility companies and insurance companies that opt to bill customers every 2 or 3 months.
+This type of billing plan is often used by utility companies and insurance companies that opt to bill customers every two or three months.
 In fact, one study found that with water companies, as the billing frequency increased, usage surged by as much as 3% to 5%.

 Pros for multiple-month billing:

-- Companies that bill manually do not need to create invoices every month.
+- Companies that bill manually don't need to create invoices every month.

-- There is a balance with fewer invoices, while still making payments manageable for customers.
+- There's a balance with fewer invoices, while still making payments manageable for customers.

 - Churn rates are lower than monthly subscribers.